kontor-project/blog/content/post/how-to-compile-openvsp-python-api.md

 CTestTestfile.cmake  __pycache__  vsp_g.py       _vsp.so
 ```

 And there it is.
 You'll notice that it is in a bit of an awkward place there, and it won't be fun to type that path in every time we want to import it.
 We need to move this stuff.
-Thankfully, none of the files depend on being where they are, so we can move them out of there without breaking anything.
+Thankfully, none of the files need to be where they are, so we can move them out of there without breaking anything.
 When we run `pip install` python likes to install packages in `/usr/lib/pythonX.Y/site-packages/`.
 We could just install everything there and be done with it.
 But that's not a good idea, because these packages are managed by `pip`, and we'd like to keep it that way.
 Also, my system purges that directory when a new python version comes out (yay Arch Linux), and we don't want to repeat this every time python updates.
 So what I will do instead, is find a nice and quiet little spot, where I can setup a python environment.
 This will act like a little bubble protecting the project's dependencies from literally anything (except coffee spills).
 Let's install `virtualenv` and navigate to where I want to work on the aircraft:

 ```bash
 $ sudo pip install virtualenv